emastho/vixenydocs/src/routes/data_flow/+page.md

 Vixeny provides 3 main tools for controlling data flow: `Resolve`, `Branch`, and `Mutable`.

-- `Resolve`: Chains functions, resolving the linked function first and passing its values to the next link.
+- `Resolve`: Chains functions, resolving the linked function first and passing its values to the next link, with its own `context`, `return`.
 - `Branch`: A lazy function to branch out, with its own `context`, `arguments`, `return`.
-- `Mutable`: A mutable object that persists between contexts.
+- `Mutable`: A mutable object that persists between `contexts`.

 In Vixeny, functions, methods, and values in **`f`** are unique, and each context is pure unless `Mutable` is used.